gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter5.md

 the main advantage of this approach is that we can register multiple listeners for the same event.

-> #### Event Propagation

 After all of the listeners for an event on an element have ran, the same event is sent to the parent node, which also fires all of its listeners for that event, and so on.
 There are two ways to change that:

 - `e.stopPropagation()` will stop the event from bubbling up to the parents of the current element.
-- `e.preventDefault()` will prevent the default event handlers from running.
+- `e.preventDefault()` will prevent the default event handlers from running on the current element.

-### Getting More from Events

-The `event` object passed to DOM event listeners have a lot of information.

-### Handling the Differences Between Touch and Mouse Interfaces

-We can detect touch devices with:
+We can detect touch devices by the fact that they have a touch event emitter:

 ```javascript
 'ontouchstart' in document.documentElement
 ```

-On desktop, we can use the `mousedown` event as an alternative.

-## Custom Events
+> In the correspondence between DOM and HTML, `document.documentElement` is the
+> `<html>` node.

+## Our Own Event System

 > I personally think core.async channels are a much superior option.

+Events can also be used to decouple components within our own code (e.g.
-Our application logic may require its own events (e.g. `coin_collected`).
-The browser [has some support for that][1], which you should use, but in order to explain de concepts we'll build our own here.
+`coin_collected`).
+The browser [has some support for that][1], which you should use, but in order to explain the concepts we'll build our own here.

 [1]: https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events